TMT is the best place to be in banking, but it’s also both the most competitive and misunderstood…

 When we went through our summer analyst interviews a few years ago, this trend toward asking tougher questions was beginning to accelerate.

-…Luckily we got through our banking interviews.
-But we always thought that there should be some kind of interview guide that gave a practical (but not overwhelming) introduction to TMT M&A, and that would go over the toughest technicals you could possibly be asked.
+And we always thought that there should be some kind of interview guide that gave a practical (but not overwhelming) introduction to TMT M&A, and that would go over the toughest technicals you could possibly be asked.
 Because we both went through a lot of unnecessary stress wondering what we didn’t know, instead of focusing on just studying for our interviews and gaining confidence.

 So, we decided to create proper interview-style TMT guides that would teach candidates everything they needed to know…